What is Optison?

 Optison side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives, skin redness, itching; warmth, redness, numbness, or tingly feeling; wheezing, trouble breathing, tight feeling in your chest or throat; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, skin redness, itching; warmth, redness, numbness, or tingly feeling; wheezing, trouble breathing, tightness in your chest or throat; swelling of your face, lips, tongue, or throat.

 In rare cases, serious or fatal reactions may occur during the injection or shortly afterward.
 Tell your caregivers right away if you have: